moderna/ShivaMultitouch/README.md

 ### 1.0

 *  Initial demo with 5 finger multi-touch support and RGB sliders for controlling the background color

+## Tested platforms

+This library has been tested and works on the following platforms:
+* Shiva Editor
+* Android
+* BlackBerry 2
+* BlackBerry 10
+* Windows Phone
+* Windows RT

+...but should work on any other platforms too.

+It is currently used in our new game [Sniper Ops 3D](http://games.modalog.at/sniper).

 ## Related work

 * [JPMultiTouch](http://www.shiva3dstore.com/index.php?route=product/product&product_id=87) - no C++ support